wexample/wex/README.md

 - The "build" branch is checked-out
 - The build python script is launched, a new package is created
 - The package is pushed on GitLab
-- The CI process triggers the "commander" for pulling last version on the wex-apt-repo
+- The CI process triggers the "wex-api" for pulling last version on the wex-apt-repo
 - The wex-apt-repo downloads and exposes the package
 - The next monday, n8n detects the new version
-- n8n triggers "commander"
+- n8n triggers "wex-api"
-- The commander launches Ansible
+- The wex-api launches Ansible